5 Things to Know About the iOS 14.6 Update

 iOS 14.6 Release Date

-Apple hasn’t confirmed the iOS 14.6 release date and it will likely stay in beta for several weeks.
+Apple hasn’t confirmed the iOS 14.6 release date.
+The software will likely stay in beta for several weeks.

 iOS 14.6 Release Time